-Full-sparring Pekiti-Tirsia Kali (PTK-SMF) applications within the combat free flow (with Tim Waid, Stephen Hammet and Dennis Bedford).
+Applications of Pekiti-Tirsia Kali (PTK-SMF) while sparring within the combat free flow (with Tim Waid, Stephen Hammet and Dennis Bedford).

 What Can Be Learned?